Whar2/CPSC222/README.txt

-If you are reading this, I'm smert
+If you are reading this, I'm genius